gnudatalanguage/gdl/paper/paper.md

-We present GNU Data Language (`GDL`), an open-source free incremental compiler for programs written in Interactive Data Language (`IDL`<sup>*</sup>) and Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`<sup>**</sup>), the computer languages used for scientific data analysis, especially in the fields of astronomy, geosciences, biology, hyperspectral and medical imaging.
+We present GNU Data Language (`GDL`), an open-source free incremental compiler for programs written in Interactive Data Language (`IDL`<sup>*</sup>) and Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`<sup>**</sup>), two computer languages used for scientific data analysis, especially in the fields of astronomy, geosciences, biology, hyperspectral and medical imaging.
 GDL is highly compatible with the IDL and PV-WAVE and aims to run any existing IDL codes without any modifications.
 GDL comes with its dedicated IDE `GDL Workbench` and Jupyter kernel `gdl_kernel` to provide a comfortable development environment.
 In addition, GDL supports interoperability with Python.
 GDL is freely